konstructio/kubefirst/docs/kubefirst/github/explore.md

 ## Step 2: Add Your Team

-Navigate to the `gitops` repo in your GitHub organizaiton and edit the file `terraform/users/admin.tf`.
+Navigate to the `gitops` repo in your GitHub organization and edit the file `terraform/users/admin.tf`.
 In this file, you'll see a commented block that represents another admin user:

 ```
 # module "admin_one" {